-The Fee 14 CM 14 C C 1
+General Information

-The Faculty of Military Science 3
+The Faculty of Military Science

-Qualifications Offered by the Faculty
+Qualifications offered by the Faculty

 Services

 1. Academic Development

-2. Language Service
+2. Language Service .
+6

 3. Educational Enrichment of Staff

 The Centre for Military Studies

 1. Nature

-2. Role
+2. Role .
+6

 3. Objectives

 4. Projects

 5. Address

-Interactive Telematic Services Department
+Interactive Telematic Services Department .
+7

-Undergraduate Programmes 8
+Undergraduate Programmes .
+9

-1. BACHELOR OF MILITARY SCIENCE (BMil) 8
+1. BACHELOR OF MILITARY SCIENCE (BMil) .
+9

-1.1 Admission to the BMil Programmes 8
+1.1 Admission to the BMil Programmes .
+9

-1.2 General Provisions
+1.2 General Provisions 10

+1.3 Examination and Promotion Regulations 11

-2. CERTIFICATES 10
+2. CERTIFICATES

-2.1 PREPARATORY CERTIFICATE IN MILITARY STUDIES (PCMS)
+2.1 PREPARATORY CERTIFICATE IN MILITARY STUDIES (PCMS) 11

+2.2 HIGHER CERTIFICATE IN MILITARY STUDIES (HCMS) 12

-2.3 HCMS IN HUMAN AND ORGANISATION DEVELOPMENT 10
+2.3 HCMS IN HUMAN AND ORGANISATION DEVELOPMENT

-2.4 HCMS IN ORGANISATION AND RESOURCE MANAGEMENT
+2.4 HCMS IN ORGANISATION AND RESOURCE MANAGEMENT 13

-2.4 HCMS IN OKCANISATION AND RESOURCE MANAGEMENT 12
+2.5 HCMS IN SECURITY AND AFRICA STUDIES

-2.5 HCMS IN SECURITY AND AFRICA STUDIES 2.6 HCMS IN MILITARY TECHNOLOGY
+2.6 HCMS IN MILITARY TECHNOLOGY

 2.7 HCMS IN TECHNOLOGY AND DEFENCE MANAGEMENT

 3. BACHELOR OF MILITARY SCIENCE (BMil)

-3.1 BMil IN HUMAN AND ORGANISATION DEVELOPMENT 14
+3.1 BMil IN HUMAN AND ORGANISATION DEVELOPMENT

 3.2 BMil IN ORGANISATION AND RESOURCE MANAGEMENT

-3.3 BMil IN TECHNOLOGY 17
+3.3 BMil IN TECHNOLOGY

 3.4 BMil IN TECHNOLOGY AND DEFENCE MANAGEMENT

 3.5 BMil IN SECURITY AND AFRICA STUDIES

 Postgraduate Programmes

-1. Honours Degrees.
+1. HONOURS DEGREES

-1.1 BACHELOR OF MILITARY SCIENCE WITH HONOURS (BMilhons)
+1.1 BACHELOR OF MILITARY SCIENCE WITH HONOURS (BMilHons)

-1.2 BMilHons IN INDUSTRIAL PSYCHOLOGY 23
+1.2 BMilHons IN INDUSTRIAL PSYCHOLOGY

-1.3 BMilHons IN MILITARY GEOGRAPHY 23
+1.3 BMilHons IN MILITARY GEOGRAPHY

-1.4 BMilHons IN MILITARY HISTORY 24
+1.4 BMilHons IN MILITARY HISTORY

 1.5 BMilHons IN MILITARY STRATEGY

-1.6 BMilHons IN ORGANISATION AND RESOURCE MANAGEMENT
+1.6 BMilhons IN ORGANISATION AND RESOURCE MANAGEMENT

-1.7 BMilHons IN PUBLIC AND DEVELOPMENT MANAGEMENT
+1.7 BMilhons IN PUBLIC AND DEVELOPMENT MANAGEMENT

-1.8 BMilHons IN SECURITY AND AFRICA STUDIES
+1.8 BMilhons IN SECURITY AND AFRICA STUDIES

-1.9 BMilHons IN TECHNOLOGY

-1.9.1 Physics

-1.9.2 Military Technology 27

-1.9.3 Computer Information Systems 27

-1.9.4 Mathematics 27
+1.0 Dimitous in Seconti i And Alinea Studies ر ب